mootoday/www-mootoday-com/src/content/blog/i-am-writing-a-book-cloud-native-web-development/index.md

 On February 28, 2020 I decided to write a book - that was 10 weeks ago.
 Due to the COVID-19 lockdown, I did not have many opportunities to leave home and spent a good amount of my spare time writing a book and all the source code that comes with it.

 One week from today, on **May 17, 2020, I am going to start pre-orders with the first 100 copies at a 50% discount**!
-If you would like to get notified, please follow me on X ([@mootoday](https://bsky.app/profile/mootoday.com)).
+If you would like to get notified, please follow me on Bluesky ([@mootoday](https://bsky.app/profile/mootoday.com)).

 ## Why write a book?